SAP-archive/teched2020-DEV161/exercises/ex15/README.md

 # Exercise 15 - Add Orders List to Details Page

-So far we you improved the view that presented the list of products and thie key properties related to the business scenario at hand. in the next few exercises you'll improve the product's details view.

 In this exercise, we will add a list of orders that include the product.
-This way the business user will immediately understand the business impact of the a product's inventory level.
+This allows the business user to immediately understand the business impact of the a product's inventory level.
-This requires changes to the UI (view) and also some formatting enhancements.
+This requires changes to the UI (view) and also formatting enhancement.

 ## Exercise 15.1 - UI Modifications - Orders List

-5. In SAP business Application Studio, go to *Object.view.xml* editor tab.
+5. In SAP business Application Studio, go to `Object.view.xml` editor tab.

-3. Add a *Table* control right below the *form* control you added in a previous exercise.
+3. Add a `Table` control right below the `form` control you added in a previous exercise.
     ```xml
                     <Table inset="false"
                         items="{Order_Details}"